Aster alpinus ‘Pinkie’

 Plant in Full Sun to Part Shade.

-Alpine Asters love to be well drained, and thrive in rocky soil, shallow and poor soils or gravel gardens.
+They thrive in rocky soil, shallow and poor soils or gravel gardens.
 These conditions mimic their native habitats.
-They also enjoy wind, and being well aired.
-Sadly they do not enjoy humid climates.
+Sadly they do not enjoy humid climates but love an open, airy spot.

 Tough & easy little groundcover